Chi-gozie/Bike-Sharing-Scheme-/README.md

 I loaded my dataset using the .head() method and went ahead to get the general features of my data using the .info() method.
 There were null values in the dataset, so i droped them.
 This thus reduced the number of entries in my dataset.
 I got the general descriptive analysis of the dataset using the .describe() method.

 Yay, my data is good to go for the exploratory analysis.
-Excited to see what the data saya about our title?, lets get to it.
+Excited to see what the data says about our title?, lets get to it.

 ## Summary of Findings